 For example, you may want to raise $50,000 or increase recurring donations by 70%.

 Then, use your numbers to measure your progress and adjust your strategy.
-If you’ve only raised $25,000 by December 15th, for example, you can celebrate the halfway point with your donors before encouraging them to make up the difference in the final days of the campaign.
+If you’ve raised $25,000 by December 15th, for example, you can celebrate the halfway point with your donors before encouraging them to make up the difference in the campaign’s final days.

 Remember, you won’t hit a bullseye without aiming your dart.